-The short and simple answer to the question “Can I plug HDMI 2.1 cable into a 1.4 port?” is an absolute yes!
-The key idea here is that you can use newer gen cables on older gen slots.
+The short and simple answer to the question “can I plug HDMI 2.1 cable into a 1.4 port?” is an absolute yes!
+The key idea here is to use newer-gen cables on older-gen slots.

-So essentially, the HDMI interface and cable standard is backwards compatible.
-The standard isn’t however forward compatible.
+So essentially, the HDMI interface and cable standard are backward compatible.
+The bar isn’t, however, forward-compatible.

-If you have a premium high speed (HDMI 2.0) or an ultra high speed (HDMI 2.1) cable, you can more than easily use it on an HDMI 1.4 or older ports.
+If you have a superior high-speed (HDMI 2.0) or an ultra-high-speed (HDMI 2.1) cable, you can easily use it on an HDMI 1.4 or older port.

-In the following text, I will talk in detail about different HDMI versions as well as about HDMI cable types in the aims to clarify why the HDMI interface is backwards compatible.
+In the following text, I will discuss different HDMI versions and cable types to clarify why the HDMI interface is backward compatible.

 HDMI Ports and Their Versions

-HDMI is an ever involving interface.
-As TVs and monitors evolve and offer ever higher resolutions and refresh rates, the HDMI interface also needs to cater to the higher specifications.
+HDMI is an ever-involving interface.
+As TVs and monitors evolve and offer higher resolutions and refresh rates, the HDMI interface must also cater to higher specifications.

-HDMI, or any other video interface for that matter, is like a pipeline that sends data from the source such as PC, gaming console to the display device such as monitors and TVs.
+HDMI, or any other video interface, is like a pipeline that sends data from the source, such as a PC, or gaming console, to the display device, such as monitors and TVs.

 The higher the resolution and refresh rate of the display device, the more data needs to be sent through the pipeline.

-The newer the version of the HDMI interface, the larger is the diameter of the pipeline and hence the more data it can carry.
+The newer the version of the HDMI interface, the more influential the pipeline’s diameter and hence the more data it can carry.

-The amount of data that is carried is represented in Gigabits per second (Gbit/s, Gbps) and the amount of data that needs to be carried over the HDMI interface (which includes the ports and the cable) depends upon three key aspects:
+The amount of data that is carried is represented in Gigabits per second (Gbit/s, Gbps), and the amount of data that needs to be taken over the HDMI interface (which includes the ports and the cable) depends upon three key aspects:

 - Refresh Rate

-- Color Bit Depth – which represents the amount of colors a screen can show.
+- Color Bit Depth represents the number of colors a screen can show.

 The latest HDMI interface is HDMI 2.1.
-This has the capacity to carry 48 Gbit/s of audio/video data from the source device to the display device.
+This can carry 48 Gbit/s of audio/video data from the source device to the display device.

-Compare this to the first version of the HDMI interface i.e HDMI 1.0 released all the way back in 2002 which had a bandwidth of 4.95 Gbit/s.
+Compare this to the first version of the HDMI interface, i.e., HDMI 1.0, released back in 2002, which had a bandwidth of 4.95 Gbit/s.

 The following table explains the max resolution and refresh rate that the different versions are capable of.